OpenDataScotland/jkan/_datasets/dundee+city+council-nrs+life+expectancy.md

 notes: <p>This data set shows life expectancy figures at birth for males and females in Dundee City.
-The data is sourced from the National Records of Scotland Life Expectancy in Scotland publication.\r\n\r\nThe most recent National Records of Scotland publication is Life Expectancy in Scotland 2018-2020 which was published in September 2021.\r\n\r\nThe full publication can be accessed by clicking on the link below:\r\n https://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/life-expectancy/life-expectancy-in-scotland/2018-2020\r\n\xa9
+The data is sourced from the National Records of Scotland Life Expectancy in Scotland publication.\r\n\r\nThe most recent National Records of Scotland publication is Life Expectancy in Scotland 2019-2021 which was published on 22nd September 2022.\r\n\r\nThe full publication can be accessed by clicking on the link below:\r\nhttps://www.nrscotland.gov.uk/statistics-and-data/statistics/statistics-by-theme/life-expectancy/life-expectancy-in-scotland/2019-2021\r\n\xa9
-  Crown Copyright 2021\r\n\r\n</p>
+  Crown Copyright 2022</p>
 organization: Dundee City Council
 original_dataset_link: https://data.dundeecity.gov.uk/dataset/nrs-life-expectancy
 records: null